violethaze74/eclipse/README.md

   1. Restart Eclipse when prompted.

+2. Set up the Target Platform

   1. Once Eclipse is running, open the `Preferences` again and go to `Plug-in Development/Target Platform`.

-  1. Set the checkbox next to one of the `Google Cloud Platform for Eclipse Mars` target platforms (they are pointing to the same file), and click `Apply`.

-  1. After some time Eclipse will finish resolving and setting the target platform, you can click `OK`.
+  2. Click _Add_ to create a new target platform.
+Ignore the existing _GCP_ targets listed there.
+  3. On the _Target Definition_ page, select _Nothing: Start with
+     an empty target definition_ and then click _Next_.
+  4. On the _Target Content_ page, give your target a new name like _IDE TP_.
+     Then click the _Add..._ button and choose _Directory_.
+  4. On the _Add Directory_ dialog, use _Browse..._ to navigate to
+     the `eclipse/ide-target-platform/target/repository` directory
+     found within this source repository and click _Finish_ to return to the _Target Content_ page.
+  5. Click _Finish_ to complete the target platform creation.
+  6. Select your new Target Platform with a checkbox, and then click _OK_.

-  1. There should be no errors in the `Markers` or `Problems` views in Eclipse.
+  7. Eclipse will rebuild the workspace.
+There should be no errors in the `Markers` or `Problems` views in Eclipse.
 However you may see several low-priority warnings.

 1. Check the imported project: